eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `container_log_max_files` - (Computed) - Int - ContainerLogMaxFiles is the maximum number of container log files that can be present for a container.
 The number must be >= 2.
 - `enable_cadvisor_json_endpoints` - (Computed) - Bool - EnableCadvisorJsonEndpoints enables cAdvisor json `/spec` and `/stats/*` endpoints.
 Defaults to False.
 - `pod_pids_limit` - (Computed) - Int - PodPidsLimit is the maximum number of pids in any pod.
+- `shutdown_grace_period` - (Computed) - Duration - ShutdownGracePeriod specifies the total duration that the node should delay the shutdown by.<br />Default: 30s.
+- `shutdown_grace_period_critical_pods` - (Computed) - Duration - ShutdownGracePeriodCriticalPods specifies the duration used to terminate critical pods during a node shutdown.<br />Default: 10s.

 ### cloud_configuration